Sport in Malaysia: Motor sports

+Malaysia's largest motorsports venue is the Sepang International Circuit in the Sepang district, which opened in 1999.
+The track hosted the Formula One Malaysian Grand Prix from 1999 to 2017.

 A1 Team Malaysia was the Malaysian A1 Grand Prix team.
 Alex Yoong, Fairuz Fauzy, Nabil Jeffri, Jazeman Jaafar, Nazim Azman and Weiron Tan are among the top race car drivers in Malaysia.